Apply for an IVA

 Frequently asked questions

 An IVA allows you to repay your creditors what you can afford within a specified time frame.
-Creditors are legally obliged to write off any outstanding balances upon completion of your IVA.
-Creditor approval is required in order for your IVA to commence.
+If an IVA is approved creditors are legally obliged to write off any outstanding balances upon successful completion of your IVA.

 An IVA typically lasts between 5-6 years dependent upon your circumstances.

-Our initial advice in relation to an IVA is free.
-If you choose to proceed and propose an IVA to your creditors as your chosen debt solution then there are fees involved which are included in your monthly payments.
+You do not have to make any payment unless creditors approve your IVA.
+If you choose to proceed and propose an IVA to your creditors as your chosen debt solution then there are fees involved which are included in your monthly payments, not in addition.

 An IVA will affect your credit rating for 6 years from the date of approval as you are not making your contractual payments.
 The IVA will show on your credit file and will be shown on the Insolvency Register.